animator/learn-python/README.md

 A **software** is a collection of programs where each program provides a sequence of instructions specifying how the computer should act.

-These instructions have to be provided in **machine language** or **low level language** (0s and 1s) that is difficult to read or write for a human being.
+These instructions have to be provided in **machine language** or **low-level language** (0s and 1s) that is difficult to read or write for a human being.

 This led to the invention of **high-level programming languages** in which programs can be easily written and managed.
-The human-readable programs written using high-level languages are converted into computer-readable machine code or byte-code using **compilers** or **interpreters**.
+The human-readable programs written using high-level languages are converted into computer-readable machine code or byte code using **compilers** or **interpreters**.

 There are many high-level programming languages that are currently in wide use.

-Some of the popular languages are Java, C, C++, C#, Go, Swift, JavaScript, PHP, Dart, Kotlin and Python.
+Some of the popular languages are Java, C, C++, C#, Go, Swift, JavaScript, PHP, Dart, Kotlin, and Python.

 ## Introduction to Python

 Guido van Rossum started the development of Python in December 1989.
-He released the first version (0.9.9) of Python for general public on February 20, 1991.
+He released the first version (0.9.9) of Python for the general public on February 20, 1991.

 The language evolved over the next few decades and so did its definition, the current version of which is stated below: